wpswings/points-and-rewards-for-woocommerce/README.txt

 == Upgrade Notice ==
-= 1.0.8 - Released on 23 October 2020 =
+= 1.0.9 - Released on 10 November 2020 =
-* New: Compatibility with WooCommerce 4.5
-* Fix: Minor issues
+* Fix: Not apply points on tax